The Gallery is Open!

 Caroline Savage

+I make inventive collaborative photographic work using my cinema eye to explore the chemical and physical possibilities of photographic processes.
 Sir John Herschel invented the pre-silver nitrate process, ferroprussiate (Cyanotype) in 1842.
 He discovered that Iron (ferrous) salts could create a blue and white image when combined with Ferric ammonium citrate and exposed to light.
 This is how the botanist, Anna Atkins, created her first historic book, British Algae: Cyanotype Impressions in 1844.
 I learned of cyanotypes from a Non-Silver Photo Class in 1976.
 It opened my eyes to obvious possibilities: physically collaborating with light-sensitive chemistry, light and time and water.
 This opened my life-long focus on “What If, and If Not Now, When?”

 My “Ice, Ice,” cyanotype series has the same base and process: cyanotype chemistry (traditional formula) applied to Color Photo Print Paper, exposed to light with found natural materials, placed on the surface, including ice, water, glass fragments.
 What I varied was how I responded to changing weather:sensitized papers were placed in the snow overnight, allowing for unpredictable results.
 The glory of working with cyanotypes is the printing-out process in natural light and the “developing” in water.
 The image is a record of the ice melting, the wind blowing and light changing.
-Again, I bow to the wisdom of renowned physicist, Richard Feynman - "The prize is in the pleasure of finding the thing out, the kick in the discovery, ……those are the real things.…” The images enable the viewer to imagine, be curious and be in awe, simultaneously. - Caroline Savage
+Again, I bow to the wisdom of renowned physicist, Richard Feynman - "The prize is in the pleasure of finding the thing out, the kick in the discovery, ……those are the real things.…” The images enable the viewer to imagine, be curious and be in awe, simultaneously. - C.S.

 I have lived in Port Said Egypt, Karachi, Pakistan; London, England; Arlington, Virginia, Dobbs Ferry, New York and San Francisco and Pacifica, California, and Carlisle, Philadelphia, Pennsylvania.
 Currently, I live in Portland, Maine.
 I travel by airplane, train, car, ship and foot across landscapes, terrains always in flux, our transient geography.
 This shaped my interest in noticing and experiencing the landscapes as a voyeur and flaneur of the transitory world.
 Light, time, space, chemical and physical processes became my artistic tool.
 Moving from the precision of photographers Ansel Adams, Aaron Siskind and Minor White, the romance of Imogen Cunningham, Linda Conner to the experimentation of filmmakers Marie Menken, Hollis Frampton, Michael Snow and Malcolm Le Grice, I honed my craft at the San Francisco Art Institute, immersed in possibilities of painting with light, time and motion as still and moving pictures, through historical processes (cyanotype, gum printing, hand coloring, analog and digital processes.)
 Musicians John Cage and Steve Reich introduced me to chance, strategy and synchronicity to discover and reveal the harmonic sound, visual patterns in nature.